International graduate admissions: language requirements

 You must provide your language test results no later than:

-- or at the deadline of the dual degree programme
+- the dual degree programme.

+All deadlines always refer to Paris time (23h59).
 Please check the deadlines.

 Please note: your application to the Eiffel / Boutmy scholarships will not be taken into account for without the required language tests.